Veronicaxcode/my-docu-website/docs/user-manuals/how-to-start-using-meshnet/using-meshnet-on-windows.md

    ![Turn on Meshnet toggle](./img/welcome_to_meshnet.png)

    Once the Meshnet feature is enabled, your device automatically gets a unique name and a Meshnet IP address.

+## Add your devices to Meshnet

+The Meshnet feature allows you to link up to 10 devices of your own.
+To add your other device to Meshnet:
+1. Make sure the NordVPN app is installed on the device you want to connect to Meshnet and you are logged in to your NordVPN account.
+2. In the NordVPN app on that device, turn on Meshnet.